Hammered Copper Strapping

 CFM (Cubic Feet per Minute) is a unit used in measuring airflow.

-In a vent hood, CFM is the amount of air drawn into the fan in one minute, in an open environment.
+In a range hood, CFM is the amount of air drawn into the fan in one minute, in an open environment.

 We ensure that each hood is fully functional before it leaves our shop.
 However, Texas Lightsmith does not guaranty that any given hood will work as effectively once it is installed due to possible conditions beyond our control.
 We are happy to take calls regarding these issues and speak directly with those involved in that part of the project.